 That is now, however, why most people know about them.
 In partnership with the FIM, Energica is the provider of spec racing bikes for the MotoE World Cup, a support race for the MotoGP World Championship.
 Using a special Ego Corsa model, every bike is built the same, and it’s up to each team to tweak the suspension, tire choices, and such to find the competitive edge.
-As well, for 2021, if you already own an Energica Ego, you can order a “Kit Corsa Clienti” package that has all the bits needed to take a street Ego and come damned close to having an Ego Corsa race bike.
+Carrying over from 2021 into 2022, if you already own an Energica Ego, you can order a “Kit Corsa Clienti” package that has all the bits needed to take a street Ego and come damned close to having an Ego Corsa race bike.

 Trust us on this one, that despite your never hearing of Gogoro, they are poised to literally take over the world of scooters in the next 10 years.
 HTC, the Taiwanese giant that produces a huge range of smartphones, started Gogoro as a wholly owned subsidiary to explore using their advances in batteries and control circuitry to make an affordable city scooter that charges very quickly (less than 10 minutes at a 20kWh charge station), can get going pretty fast, and is agile like a motorcycle without needing to twist to far away from the comfort and ease of a scooter.